Cattn/meta-vision-glasses/README.md

 2. Depending on the order of creation (e.g., Profile 1 = first extra created), update the `chrome_profile` setting accordingly.
 3. Log in to Discord via [discord.com/app](https://discord.com/app) with your desired account.
 4. Log in to Messenger with the desired bot account.
+5. **You still need to set up a user profile by logging in, but the browser will no longer need to remain open in the foreground.**

 ### 3️⃣ Configuration File